jlapeyre/Symata.jl/README.md

 julia> @ex(some expression that may look like two expressions)
 ```

+Symbols that are associated with some functionality can be listed with
+`BuiltIns()` at the sjulia prompt, or `@ex BuiltIns()` at the julia
+prompt.

+Documentation for many BuiltIn symbols can be found by entering
+`?, SymName` at the `sjulia` prompt.
+Note the comma, which is
+neccessary because limitations in the provisional parsing method.
+`Help(Symname)` prints the same documentation.
+This allows you
+to type `@ex Help(SymName)` from Julia.
+If examples are printed with the documentation string, they can be
+evaluated, that is run, by entering `Example(SymName)` at the `sjulia`
+prompt.
+The input strings from the examples are pushed to the history
+so that they can be recalled and edited and re-evaluated.

 Here are some examples of the SJulia mode.
 There are many more examples
 in the test directory.